-In this blog article we will give you important tips about working at height in wintery conditions.
+In this blog article we will give you important tips about working at height in wintry conditions.

 Safety first, always